Denmark's Noma wins World's Best Restaurant third time

-The S. Pellegrino and Acqua Panna World’s 50 Best Restaurants, produced by Britain’s Restaurant Magazine, were unveiled in the medieval splendor of London’s medieval after voting by a panel of more than 800 chefs, restaurateurs, journalists and food experts who rated chef Rene Redzepi’s Noma as the “standard-bearer for the new Nordic movement.”
+The S. Pellegrino and Acqua Panna World’s 50 Best Restaurants, produced by Britain’s Restaurant Magazine, were unveiled in London after voting by a panel of more than 800 chefs, restaurateurs, journalists and food experts who rated chef Rene Redzepi’s Noma as the “standard-bearer for the new Nordic movement.”

-Redzepi said he was delighted to win the award for the third time and added that his main philosophy was to create delicious food using locally sourced produce.

-“It’s something about the zeitgeist.
-It’s about nature, people growing food, being close to food.
-Connecting with organic farmers, working hard to maintain a healthy ecology, the utmost deliciousness ties in with this,” he said.
+“Redzepi’s meticulous attention to detail and innovative approach has enabled Noma to maintain its position at the coveted top spot of the list, which is widely considered to be the highlight of the global dining calendar,” the awards said in a statement.

 Nationally, Spain and the United States tied with three restaurants each in the top 10, though Spain’s El Celler de Can Roca in Girona came second and Mugaritz in San Sebastian placed third.
 In all, the United States had eight eateries in the top 50 and Spain had five.